The-Evergreen-State-College/module_system_security_UserMachineBinder/README.md

 How to dynamically and automate configuration for this setting that enables user machine binding?

 module_system_security_UserMachineBinder (UMB) provides an automated mechanism to dynamically assign a user/group using a key-value-pair file database.
-Next, UMB uses the Powershell module [Carbon](https://get-carbon.org/) to Configure LAS with user right `Allow log on locally`.
+Next, UMB uses the Powershell module [Carbon](https://get-carbon.org/) to Configure LSA with user right `Allow log on locally`.

 ### :gear: How it works